 You will be required to renew your benefits after you begin receiving them.
 Your local customer service center can help you determine when you will need to file for SNAP recertification.

-The renewal process is essentially just filing another application for SNAP.
+The renewal process is essentially just filing another application for SNAP to verify you meet the program’s eligibility requirements.
 You will need to provide the same information you provided with your initial application, and you may need to complete another interview.

 If your application is denied, you may file an appeal.
 To appeal a food stamps decision, you must notify the Appeals Hearing Section in writing that you would like to appeal.
 You may do so by mailing the correct form and letter to the Appeals Hearing Section yourself or by asking for assistance at your local customer service center.